wooihaw/py4iot/readme.md

    - activate
 6. To active the virtual environment in Linux:
    - souce env/bin/activate
+7. Install the required Python modules and packages:
+   - python -m pip install -r requirements.txt
-7. To deactive the virtual environment in Windows or Linux:
+8. To deactive the virtual environment in Windows or Linux:
    - deactivate

 ## 2.3.
 Install only the required Python modules and packages